linorobot/linorobot2_hardware/README.md

 ## Installation
 All software mentioned in this guide must be installed on the robot computer.

 This is a work in progress fork for the ESP32.
-Will do a pull once it's working
+Will do a pull once it's working.
+This fork drops support for HMC5883L & MPU9150 due to compilation errors

 ### 1. ROS2 and linorobot2 installation